First, here are a few questions to whet your appetite:

 Suppose we want to put two elements in parallel that have a preposition.
 Let’s pick the preposition “to” as an example.
 We want to put the elements “to P” and “to Q” in parallel.
 Now, suppose they are going to be joined by a correlative conjunction, say, “not only … but also“.
 The questions are: do we use one “to” or two “to‘s”, and where do we put the “to‘s”?

 It turns out, as with #5a and #5b above, there are two different perfectly correct structures.
-As in #5a, we can have separate preposition phrases in parallel, so the preposition is included both times as part of the parallelism; or as in #5b, we can have the parallelism happening within the preposition phrase, following the preposition, so that the preposition itself stands outside the parallelism.
+As in #5a, we can have separate prepositional phrases in parallel, so the preposition is included both times as part of the parallelism; or as in #5b, we can have the parallelism happening within the prepositional phrase, following the preposition, so that the preposition itself stands outside the parallelism.
 The first of these I will call the “twice inside” case, and the second I will call the “once outside” case.
 Here are the two correct structures:

 6a) not only to P but also to Q (twice inside)